The Knickerbocker Hotel: Broadway and 42nd Street

 The 42nd Street (left) and Broadway (right) facades of the Knickerbocker Hotel, seen in 2008.
 In the background can be seen 1095 Avenue of the Americas and the Bush Tower.

 The Knickerbocker Hotel's Broadway and 42nd Street facades are articulated into three horizontal sections: a two-story base, a ten-story shaft, and a three-story mansard roof.
 The ground and second stories serve as a commercial base and have seen numerous design changes since 1920.
 The vertical limestone piers are the only portions of the original design that remain at the base.
 Originally, a ground-level portico projected from the center seven bays of the 42nd Street facade, with seven round arches topped by a balustrade.
 This portico was removed by 1911.
 There was a similar portico at the center five bays on Broadway, which was flush with the rest of the facade.
 The second floor contained round-arched windows.
 The Broadway facade originally contained a secondary entrance to the cafe.

 On the third through twelfth floors, the building is clad in red brick with decorative elements made of Indiana Limestone and terracotta.
 Some of the limestone and terracotta ornamentation has been replaced with similar-looking concrete.
 Along 42nd Street, the outermost four bays are grouped into slightly projecting "corner pavilions", flanking the center seven bays.
 The two center bays on each corner pavilion are paired.
 The Broadway facade is nine bays wide and lacks projecting corner pavilions.
 Each window is flanked by stone quoins.
 The fourth, sixth, seventh, and eleventh-story windows contain either decorative iron balcony rails or stone balustrades.
 The pediments atop windows on each story are variously made of segmental arches, sculptured decorations, or swans' necks.

 A small cornice runs above the fourth story, while more substantial cornices run above the ninth and eleventh stories.
 At Broadway, the center bay contains an arched pediment above the fourth-story window that interrupts the cornice above it.
 The ninth story cornice is supported by decorative brackets while the eleventh story cornice is supported by modillions.
 All three cornices have lost some of their original decorative elements.

-The thirteenth through fifteenth stories are part of the mansard roof, which is clad in green copper.
+The thirteenth through fifteenth stories are part of the mansard roof, which is clad in green copper and is steeply sloped.
 There are also urns at the corners of the roof.
 Originally, the dormer windows from the mansard roof contained elaborate pediments, although these were likely removed by 1920.
 The thirteenth floor windows' pediments were either triangular or segmentally arched.
 The fourteenth floor windows' pediments were round-arched.
 A penthouse on the fifteenth floor was added between 1908 and 1910 to designs by C. H. Cullen.